 "Just try," he insisted.

 So she held out her hand, and he slipped the ring easily onto her finger; a perfect fit.
-She couldn't help but smile as she admired the piece.
+She couldn't help but smile as she admired the piece against her pale skin.
 "It's lovely, but did you know that it would fit?"

 "Oh, I stopped in a while ago and found it," he said, with a casual shrug.
 "I thought it would make the perfect engagement ring, so I went ahead and bought it.
 I had them specially modify it so that the size can easily be adjusted with a clever little tool.
 That way you can shrink it back up after the baby is here, and then readjust it in the future each time you need...erm, if it needs to be adjusted again, that is."
 He chuckled.
 "I'm just really glad you chose the right one.
 It would have been a bit awkward if I'd had to tell you to try again."